-Thank you to everyone who supported the pancake coffee morning on Shrove Tuesday.
-The inviting smell of freshly made pancakes complemented the warm and friendly atmosphere enjoyed by all who came along.
+Thank you to everyone who came along and supported the Pancake Coffee Morning we had on Shrove Tuesday.
+The inviting smell of pancakes provided a lovely backdrop to a very enjoyable morning.
 A big thank you to Jeanette Marshall on the hot-plate, who did a great job of keeping up with the demand!

 Once again, we have started a New Year in our Church life by bringing everyone together for a Scottish-themed lunch.
 We were delighted that so many of the congregation were able to join us.